NebbGroup/docs.qlarm.com/content/events/_index.md

 </div>

 {{<lead>}}
+In Events page you events are listed.
+It is an accurate representation with details specified.
+Events are raised because of a custom event condition met.
+Current event is an ongoing process and can pass different phases due to its definition.
+Archived events are finished processes.
 Event view lists the current and the past events in tabs Events and History.
 <img src="/events-view-tabs.png" > <br />
 Sort on column and various filtering are provided for both tabs.
-Current events have details provided in collapsible row.
-Events can be edited and have Logs.
+Custom event for the event can be edited.
+Events have Logs for the phases the event has passed.
 {{</lead>}}

 If the event obtains many tags, then the name displayed for the event is consisted of the tag name dash ("-") the the name of the custom event.